-The LM5017 device contains an intelligent current limit off-timer.
-If the current in the buck switch exceeds 1.02 A, the present cycle is immediately terminated, and a non-resetable off-timer is initiated.
-The length of the off-time is controlled by the FB voltage and the input voltage $V{IN}$ .
-As an example, when $FB = 0\text{ V}$ and $V{IN} = 48\text{ V}$ , the off-time is set to 16 $\mu\text{s}$ .
-This condition occurs when the output is shorted and during the initial part of start-up.
-This $V{IN}$ dependent off-time ensures safe short circuit operation up to the maximum input voltage of 100 V.
+The LM34927 device contains an intelligent current limit off-timer.
+If the current in the buck switch exceeds 1.02 A, the present cycle is immediately terminated, and a nonresetable off-timer is initiated.
+The length of off-time is controlled by the FB voltage and the input voltage V{IN} .
+As an example, when $FB = 0\text{ V}$ and $V{IN} = 48\text{ V}$, a maximum off-time is set to 16 μs .
+This condition occurs when the output is shorted, and during the initial part of start up.
+This amount of time ensures safe short circuit operation up to the maximum input voltage of 100 V.